enzuru/completing-read-geiser/README.md

 # completing-read support for Geiser

-This is a simple package that provides compelting-read for Geiser symbols.
-When a symbol is select, a definition of the symbol using Geiser.
+This is a simple package that provides `completing-read` for Geiser symbols.
+When a symbol is selected, a definition of the symbol is shown using Geiser.

 Use the completion framework of your choice, whether (ivy)[https://github.com/abo-abo/swiper], (vertico)[https://github.com/minad/vertico], (mct)[https://git.sr.ht/~protesilaos/mct], or just the standard icomplete.